 The Jack Kent Cooke Foundation Award recently awarded The University of Alabama a $1 million grant to develop a community college advising program to help low income students in the Black Belt and Appalachia transfer to and graduate from four year institutions.
-Building on this initiative, The University of Alabama proposes a new need-based financial aid program, Alabama's Promise, to compliment this important work.
+Building on this initiative, The University of Alabama proposes a new need-based financial aid program, Alabama's Promise, to complement this important work.
 UA will award financial aid to community college transfers who meet the following criteria:

 - Graduate from high school in Alabama